Connecticut Military and Veterans Benefits

 Connecticut State Tax Exemption for Military Retired Pay: Retired Service members do not have to pay Connecticut income taxes on military retired pay if their military retired pay is taxed on their federal income tax return.

-Former Spouses of retired Service members who receive part of the Service member’s military retired pay under a final decree of divorce, dissolution, annulment, legal separation or a court ordered property settlement do not qualify for the 100% military retired pay tax exemption.
+Former Spouses of retired Service members who receive part of the Service member’s military retired pay under a final decree of divorce, dissolution, annulment, legal separation, or a court ordered property settlement do not qualify for the 100% military retired pay tax exemption.

 Learn more about Connecticut State Tax Exemption for Military Retired Pay

-Connecticut State Taxes on Military Disability Retirement Pay: Military Disability Retirement Pay received as a pension, annuity or similar allowance for personal injury or sickness resulting from active service in the U.S. Armed Forces is not taxed in Connecticut.
+Connecticut State Taxes on Military Disability Retirement Pay: Military disability retirement pay received as a pension, annuity or similar allowance for personal injury or sickness resulting from active service in the U.S. Armed Forces is not taxed in Connecticut.
 Some of the payments which are considered disability benefits include:

 • Disability compensation and pension payments for disabilities paid to Veterans or their Families